holepunchto/autobase/README.md

 #### `base.length`

 The length of the system core.
 This is neither the length of the local writer nor the length of the view.
+The system core tracks the autobase as a whole.

 #### `base.signedLength`